Bspot-api/b-spot/README.md

 ## ✊ Political Motivation

 - Offer a transparency tool on the economic and ideological networks shaping French society.
-- Allow everyone to make informed choices (consumption, engagement, boycott, etc.).
+- Allow everyone to make informed choices
 - Support citizen monitoring and the fight against the opacity of major funds and their ramifications.

 ## 🏗️ Technical Architecture